pschool-in/curriculum/content/grammar/new-topics/article-1.md

 ## Fill in the blanks (with options)

-Click on the blank and choose the correct article in the sentence
+Click on the blank and choose the correct article in the sentence.

 ```
 There is *a(an)* dog in the backyard.